-This Mother’s Day, remembering my mom and all of the baking we did together, I decided to overhaul her 1950’s recipe for banana bread.
+This Mother’s Day, remembering my mom and all of the baking we did together, I overhauled her 1950’s banana bread recipe.
 Out with the white flour, refined white sugar and nasty partially hydrogenated fat.
 In with gluten-free flours, coconut sugar and coconut oil.
 What a difference 50 years makes.
-Here is my overhauled modern recipe for the best gluten free banana bread!
+Here is my modern recipe for the best gluten free banana bread!

-Mom’s original recipe used granulated white sugar, Crisco, and standard issue all-purpose white flour.
-This was the way to bake in the 1950’s, no questions asked.
+Mom’s original 1950 banana bread recipe used granulated white sugar, Crisco, and standard issue all-purpose white flour.
+This was the way to bake then, no questions asked.
 How things have changed.
-We know now how unhealthy those ingredients are.
+We now know how unhealthy those ingredients are.
 So how to save an old favorite recipe?
 Here’s how.

 I’ve been experimenting with ready-mixed gluten-free flour blends for the last several years but had not taken the leap into blending my own.
 That changed this weekend.
 Thanks to a recent cooking class by Shauna Ahern, the Gluten-Free Girl, and Dr. Jean Layton’s book, Gluten-Free Baking for Dummies, I felt empowered to take the leap.
 It was easy and the results were wonderful!